 Site #1: The great thing about this site is that it is right beside the pond and is the shortest walk (1 min) from the parking area.
 Enjoy easy access to the dock and the communal fire pit with a picnic table and additional seating (the downside is that it is shared by other campers, but there's a good chance you will be the only ones!).
 When the ground is dry, it is possible to drive down to the site, if necessary, for unloading.
 Camper vans are OK (no hookups).

-Site #3: This site is situated on the edge of the woods, just beyond the pond and overlooking a small creek.
-It is completely shaded when the trees have their leaves.
+Site #3: This site is situated in the woods, just beyond the pond (to the right) and overlooks a small creek.
+It is completely shaded when the trees have their leaves and is quite private.
 Good hammock trees!
-The site offers a picnic table and small fire ring and is just a short walk to the pond and communal fire pit and privy.
+The site offers a picnic table and small fire ring and is just a short walk (1 min) to the pond, communal fire pit and privy.
+(2- minute walk from parking, however, it is possible to drive down around the pond for unloading, if necessary, when the ground is dry.
+Please park near gate).

 - Check in: After 2PM